MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

     For assistance in completing this challenge refer to pages 132-139 in the UNIX and Linux System Administration Handbook 5th Edition.

-4. Using mnemonic syntax, provide the chmod command to add the following permissions to the file /myfile:
+4. Using mnemonic syntax, provide the chmod command to add the following permissions to the file /myfile: **chmod u+rwx,g+rw,o+x**

     Owner: rwx
     Group:rw
     Other:x